coremanager/CoreManager/Tools/README (DBC to MySQL).txt

 2. Configure config.text to match your CoreManager DBC database.
 3. Launch "DBC to MySQL.exe"
+4. Select the Localization Language of the DBC files.
-4. Click "Select Directory"
+5. Click "Select Directory"
-5. Navigate to the directory containing your DBC files.
+6. Navigate to the directory containing your DBC files.
-6. Click "Select"
+7. Click "Select"
-7. Wait.
+8. Wait.
 This'll take a while.